-Population specific Undertaking Category Population specific form ENR Undertaking ENR Non-Rights-Holding Media
+Population specific Undertaking Category Population specific form Non-MRH Undertaking ENR Non-MRH

-The IPC will notify the OCOG Accreditation team when the completed ENR Undertaking has been received by the IPC from the non-rights-holding radio or television broadcast organisation to allow the online accreditation system for the affected accreditation applications to be updated.
+The IPC will notify the OCOG Accreditation team when the completed Non-MRH Undertaking has been received by the IPC from the non-MRH to allow the online accreditation system for the affected accreditation applications to be updated.

-Refer to section 4.4.1.4 "ENR Undertaking" for further information.
+Refer to section 4.4.1.3 "Non-MRH Undertaking" for further information.